by Kristina Brzezinski

 Lastly, following up gives you many ways to prove your trustworthiness, so when they’re in need of your services, you’ll be top of mind, they’ll appreciate all you’ve already done for them, and they’ll trust you.
 This is how following up builds your business.

-Kristina Brzezinski is the Founder and Social Adventurer at UbuntuFuture where she loves working conscious brands to build loyal customer followings, and businesses that make money while making a difference.
-Check out UbuntuFuture for free resources on growing a world changing business, enroll in a free strategy call, and connect with Kristina on Facebook.
+Kristina Brzezinski is the Founder and Social Adventurer at UbuntuFuture where she loves working conscious brands to build loyal customer following, and businesses that make money while making a difference.